alberreman/Distributed-Collaborative-Entity/Starting Over.md

 Investors: Investors are a self-explanatory group, but I have heard you say that they should either receive no voting power, or limited voting power.
 The reasoning here, I believe, is that investors represent Wall Street, Big Money, and financial interests, and you spent decades learning as a lawyer that these people often do not have the best interest of people in mind.
  However, I believe that you see them as a necessary evil to get the smart city and other projects built quickly.

-**It is unclear if the groups other than investors are expected to buy shares, or if they are granted them.
+**It is unclear if the groups other than investors are expected to buy voting and profit shares, or if they are granted them.
+This would seem to be important in determining whether or not they are securities.